pwhelan/datachore/README.md

 ### Creating model files

 To create a new Entity kind you need to back it with a class extended from Datachore\Model.
-Here is the mail model used in the tests, model\Test:
+Here is the main model used in the tests; model\Test.

 ```php
 <?php